When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 Any season is suitable for research, no matter summer or winter, nothing depends on it.

-• 2 hours before the examination, drink purified water or weak tea in order to additionally cleanse the walls of the stomach.
+• 2 hours before the examination, drink purified water or weak tea to further cleanse the walls of the stomach.

-On the day of the procedure, do not smoke, so that mucus and gastric juice are not secreted.
+On the day of the procedure, you should not smoke to avoid secretion of mucus and gastric juice.

 How is gastroscopy done?
 The procedure is done in the morning after a little preparation:

-• a light sedative is injected under the skin;
+• a mild sedative is injected under the skin;

 • the root of the tongue and the esophagus are irrigated with an anesthetic solution.

-It is very important that the person is calm while exploring.
-Nervous tension, anxiety, fear can provoke sudden movements and damage to the esophagus or stomach.
+It is very important that the person remains calm during the study.
+Nervous tension, anxiety, and fear can provoke sudden movements and damage to the esophagus or stomach.

-1. The person being examined should remove clothing and jewelry from the torso.
+1. The person being examined must remove clothing from the torso and jewelry.
 Glasses and dentures are also removed.

-2. The procedure cannot be performed while sitting, the patient lies on the couch on his left side and straightens his back.
-You need to be in this position all the time so as not to disrupt the running process.
+2. The procedure cannot be performed while sitting; the patient lies on the couch on his left side and straightens his back.
+You must be in this position all the time so as not to disrupt the ongoing process.

-3. The patient must firmly grip the mouthpiece in his teeth.
+3. The patient should hold the mouthpiece tightly in his teeth.
 It will prevent you from squeezing them reflexively.

 4. The doctor asks you to take a sip and relax the muscles of the larynx.
-At this point, he quickly introduces the endoscope and begins to lower it.
+At this point, he quickly inserts the endoscope and begins to lower it.

-5. After that, the specialist begins to turn the device, studying the state of the cavities.
-In order to explore the entire surface, air is introduced into the stomach.
+5. After this, the specialist begins to turn the device, studying the condition of the cavities.
+In order to examine the entire surface, air is introduced into the stomach.

 How long does the procedure take?
 If gastroscopy is necessary for diagnosis, it lasts no more than 15 minutes.
-It takes a little longer to collect material for biopsy and perform therapeutic manipulations, about 30-40 minutes.
-After manipulation, you need to be in a horizontal position for about two hours under the supervision of medical personnel.
-You can eat in 3-4 hours.
+Taking material for a biopsy and performing therapeutic manipulations requires a little more time, about 30–40 minutes.
+After the manipulation, you need to be in a horizontal position for about two hours under supervision. medical personnel.
+You can eat after 3-4 hours.

-In some cases, gastroscopy can only be done under general anesthesia.
-This is required when examining children under 6 years of age and persons with serious mental disorders.
+In some cases, gastroscopy can only be done under anesthesia.
+This is required when children under 6 years of age and persons with severe mental disorders are being examined.

-For a healthy person, everything looks like this:
+In a healthy person everything looks like this:

 • color varies from light pink to red;

-• the posterior wall of an empty stomach is formed by folds,
+• the posterior wall of the empty stomach is formed by folds,

 • the front wall is smooth and shiny;